SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

 - All requirements as listed for Use Case 1.A or 1.B for each forecast in the comparison.
-- User can share forecast specifications (e.g., quantity, interval, horizon, averaging, lead times) with other framework users and invite other framework users to share forecasts for the comparison.
+- User can share forecast specifications (e.g., quantity, interval, horizon, averaging, lead times) with other framework users and invite other framework users to share forecasts for the comparison (4.F).
 - Framework supports anonymous forecast comparison.
-- Framework protects forecasts as specified by each forecast owner.
+- Framework protects forecasts as specified by each forecast owner (4.F).
-- Framework provides metric values for the comparison among forecasts, a visual display of comparison results, and a report for download.
+- Framework provides metric values for the comparison among forecasts (3.A), a visual display of comparison results, and a report for download (3.D).

 #### 1.D.
 Compare forecasts to measurements for sites and aggregates {#uc1D}
 {: .anchor}